 Subscriptions for the Offered Securities will be received by the Agent subject to rejection or allotment in whole or in part, and the right is reserved to close the subscription books at any time without notice.
 It is anticipated that the Offered Shares will be issued in "book-entry only" form and represented by a global certificate or certificates, or be represented by uncertificated securities, registered in the name of CDS Clearing and Depositary Services Inc. ("CDS") or its nominee, The Depository Trust Company ("DTC") or Deposit or Withdrawal at Custodian system ("DWAC") on the Closing Date as directed by the Agent, and will be deposited with CDS, DTC or DWAC, as the case may be.
 Except in limited circumstances, no beneficial holder of Offered Shares will receive definitive certificates representing their interest in the Offered Shares.
-Beneficial holders of Offered Shares will receive only a customer confirmation from the Agent or another registered dealer who is a CDS, DTC or DWAC participant and from or through whom a beneficial interest in the Offered Shares is acquired.
+Beneficial holders of Offered Shares will receive in a customer confirmation from the Agent or another registered dealer who is a CDS, DTC or DWAC participant and from or through whom a beneficial interest in the Offered Shares is acquired.
 Certain other holders may receive definitive certificates representing their interests in the Offered Shares.
-Definitive certificates representing the Warrants will be available for delivery to the Purchasers on the Closing Date.
+Definitive certificates representing their interests in the Offered Shares.
+Definitive certificates representing their interests in the Offered Shares.
+Definitive certificates representing their interests in the Offered Shares.
+Definitive certificates representing their interests in the Offered Shares.
+Definitive certificates representing their interests in the Offered Shares.
+Definitive certificates representing their interests in the Offered Shares.
+Definitive certificates representing their interests in the Offered Shares.
+Definitive certificates representing their interests in the Offered Shares.
+Definitive certificates representing their interests in the Offered Shares.
+Definitive certificates representing their interests in the Offered Shares.
+Definitive certificates representing their interests in the Offered Shares.